-Wang and Nakamura (2015, 2016) also pointed out a relationship between wave activity and heat flux with a similar timescale as in Thompson and Barnes (2014), but only for the Southern Hemisphere (SH) summer.
+Wang and Nakamura (2015, 2016) also pointed out a relationship between wave activity and heat flux with a similar time scale as in Thompson and Barnes (2014) but only for the SH summer.
 This suggests that not all seasons exhibit the oscillating behavior (between EKE and heat flux).
-Wang and Nakamura (2015) further pointed out that momentum and heat fluxes primarily act at different timescales: heat fluxes act primarily at about 20 to 30 day periods, whereas momentum fluxes act at shorter periods.
-Wang and Nakamura (2016) investigated the relationship between wave activity and heat fluxes and found that the meridionally confined baroclinic zone in SH summer provides a wave guide that lets different modes interfere and produce larger amplitude heat fluxes with a 20-30 day periodicity.
+Wang and Nakamura (2015) further pointed out that momentum and heat fluxes primarily act at different time scales: heat fluxes act primarily at about 20-30-day periods, whereas momentum fluxes act at shorter periods.
+Wang and Nakamura (2016) investigated the relationship between wave activity and heat fluxes and found that the meridionally confined baroclinic zone in SH summer provides a waveguide that lets different modes interfere and produce larger amplitude heat fluxes with a 20-30-day periodicity.

-Here we look into the behavior discussed above using different configurations of a simplified model and the ERA-Interim reanalysis (described in section 2a).
+Here, we look into the behavior discussed above using different configurations of a simplified model and ERA-Interim (described in section 2a).
 The different model configurations are not intended to realistically mimic the real atmosphere but rather to examine the baroclinic-barotropic coupling across a wide range of dynamical regimes.
-They also facilitate comparison to previous work done on the baroclinic and barotropic modes of variability using simplified models (e.g. Sparrow et al. 2009; Sheshadri and Plumb 2017).
+They also facilitate comparison to previous work done on the baroclinic and barotropic modes of variability using simplified models (e.g., Sparrow et al. 2009; Sheshadri and Plumb 2017).
 The methods are given in section 2, and the theoretical background in section 3.
-We first examine in detail one particular (equinox) configuration of the model, in section 4, in order to understand the nature of baroclinic-barotropic interactions on various timescales.
-In section 5 we assess the generality of our results by comparing them with the winter and summer hemispheres of a solstice configuration of the model, and use these findings to interpret the SH behavior seen in ERA-Interim.
+We first examine in detail one particular (equinox) configuration of the model, in section 4, in order to understand the nature of baroclinicbarotropic interactions on various time scales.
+In section 5, we assess the generality of our results by comparing them with the winter and summer hemispheres of a solstice configuration of the model and use these findings to interpret the SH behavior seen in ERA-Interim.
 Conclusions are given in section 6.

-92 2.
-Methods
+2. Methods

-93 a.
+a.
 Data

-The numerical model used for this study is the dry dynamical core version of the UK Met Office Unified Model (UM) version 8.6 with ENDGame semi-Lagrangian dynamical core (Walters et al. 2014).
+The numerical model used for this study is the dry dynamical core version of the Met Office Unified Model (UM), version 8.6, with Even Newer Dynamics for General Atmospheric Modelling of the Environment (ENDGame) semi-Lagrangian dynamical core (Walters et al. 2014).
 The model configuration follows Held and Suarez (1994) with some modifications, being forced through Newtonian relaxation of the temperature field to a prescribed equilibrium profile, with linear frictional and thermal damping.
-The model resolution used is N96L63 with a model top at 32 km (1.875° in longitude, 1.25° in latitude and varying vertical resolution - from approximately 200 m in the lower troposphere to approximately 1000 m in the stratosphere) and is run for 10800 days, of which the first 1440 days are taken as a spin-up period.
-The output is analysed at daily resolution and in height coordinates.
+The model resolution used is N96L63 with a model top at 32 km (1.25° in latitude, 1.875° in longitude, and varying vertical resolution from approximately 200 m in the lower troposphere to approximately 1000 m in the stratosphere) and is run for 10800 days, of which the first 1440 days are taken as a spinup period.
+The output is analyzed at daily resolution and in height coordinates.

-Two different model configurations were used for this study: (i) the usual Held-Suarez con-103 figuration with perpetual equinox conditions as specified in Held and Suarez (1994), and (ii) a 104 stratospheric perpetual solstice configuration, following Polvani and Kushner (2002)'s strong po-105 lar vortex forcing ($\gamma = 4$) with a troposphere to stratosphere transition at 200 hPa (as used in She-106 shadri et al. 2015).
-Note that the tropospheric equilibrium temperature profile was not modified, 107 only the stratospheric profile.
-In this configuration the winter hemisphere (with a strong polar vor-108 tex) is in the Southern Hemisphere (SH) and the summer hemisphere (with a warmer stratosphere) 109 is in the Northern Hemisphere (NH).
-There is no orography or other longitudinal asymmetries (such as land-sea contrast) that would give rise to forced stationary planetary waves, and the lack 111 of a seasonal cycle or other sources of external variability means that the model simulations are 112 statistically stationary.
+Two different model configurations were used for this study: (i) the usual Held-Suarez configuration with perpetual equinox conditions as specified in Held and Suarez (1994) and (ii) a stratospheric perpetual solstice configuration, following Polvani and Kushner (2002)'s strong polar vortex forcing ( $\gamma = 4$ ) with a troposphere-to-stratosphere transition at 200 hPa [as used in Sheshadri et al. (2015)].
+Note that the tropospheric equilibrium temperature profile was not modified; only the stratospheric profile was.
+In this configuration, the winter hemisphere (with a strong polar vortex) is in the SH and the summer hemisphere (with a warmer stratosphere) is in the Northern Hemisphere (NH).
+There is no orography or other longitudinal asymmetries (such as land-sea contrast) that would give rise to forced stationary planetary waves, and the lack of a seasonal cycle or other sources of external variability means that the model simulations are statistically stationary.